Healthcare Support & Healthcare Administration job market report cover, Kansas City, MO-KS, 2026-05

 Market rating: balanced | Confidence: High

-Main caution: The biggest mistake is treating this as a remote office-job market when about 95% of local postings are on-site and less than 5% are remote.[12]
+Main caution: The biggest misconception is treating this as a remote office market; about 95% or more of local postings were on-site, and hourly roles centered on about $18 to $25 / hour.[7][8]

 What Changed Recently